3d secure guide

 Before taking any steps to implement 3D Secure Authentication, there are a few things merchants should know:

-• More Secure Payments: 3D Secure authentication builds an additional layer of security into the payments process, which supports fraud protection by ensuring that merchants only accept payments from legitimate sources.
-And by increasing the total number of data points that stakeholders are permitted to exchange, 3DS 2.0 allows for more comprehensive risk-based authentication.
+• More secure payments: 3D Secure authentication offers an additional layer of security in the payment process, supporting fraud protection by ensuring that merchants only accept payments from legitimate sources and increasing the total number of data points that stakeholders are permitted to exchange.
+3DS 2.0 allows for more comprehensive risk-based authentication.

-• An Optimized User Experience: Updates included in 3DS 2.0 make the protocol compatible with all devices and all mobile browsers, while eliminating slow loading speeds and clunky interfaces in the process.
-3DS 2.0 allows for a more consistent customer experience, enabling consumers to securely shop from their device of choice with confidence.
+• An optimized user experience: Updates included in 3DS 2.0 make the protocol compatible with all devices and all mobile browsers, while eliminating slow loading speeds and clunky interfaces in the process.
+3DS 2.0 offers a consistent and secure shopping experience across devices.

-• Chargeback Liability Shift: 3DS 2.0 shifts liability for chargebacks due to fraud from merchants to issuers, which reduces fees for merchants and safeguards them from unauthorized transaction chargebacks.
+• Chargeback liability shift: 3DS 2.0 shifts liability for chargebacks due to fraud from merchants to issuers, introducing fees for merchants and safeguarding them from unauthorized transaction chargebacks.

-A solid 3D Secure payment strategy starts with a robust profiling solution with a deep understanding of fraud.
-ACI Fraud Management for Merchants is an industry-leading fraud prevention solution with built-in cost calculation and ROI visualization tools designed to help merchants better assess and manage risk and make more informed decisions.
+An effective 3D Secure payment strategy begins with a profiling solution that provides comprehensive insight into fraud detection.
+ACI Fraud Management for Merchants offers built-in cost calculation and ROI visualization tools designed to help merchants make more informed decisions.

 Contact us today to learn more about this or any of ACI Worldwide’s innovative real-time payment solutions.